 Alexander Opotowsky — Cardiologist, Boston Adult Congenital Heart Program

-Clinicians in our outpatient service see BACH patients on a routine basis and during emergencies.
-We run outpatient clinics at Boston Children's Hospital, Boston Children's Hospital at Waltham and Brigham and Women’s Hospital.
+Clinicians in our outpatient service see BACH patients every weekday and are quick to arrange urgent visits if needed.
+Our providers have clinics at Boston Children's Hospital, Boston Children's Hospital at Waltham, Boston Children's Hospital at Peabody, Boston Children's Hospital at Weymouth and Brigham and Women’s Hospital.

-Disty Pearson, PA-C - Physician Asst., Boston Adult Congenital Heart Program
+Disty Pearson, PA-C — Physician Assistant, Boston Adult Congenital Heart Program

-Our inpatient service treats, consults, and admits patients to three separate hospitals:
+Our inpatient service treats, consults and admits patients to two separate hospitals:

-The inpatient team is available 24-hours-a-day, seven days a week and works in conjunction with specialists at each hospital to ensure complete and comprehensive care.
+Our inpatient team is available 24 hours a day, seven days a week.
+We work in conjunction with specialists at both hospitals to ensure complete and comprehensive care.

 Areas of expertise include:

 Patients who have had chronic childhood illness can benefit from transitioning into an adult program designed specifically to meet their needs.
-Programs for adults with congenital heart disease differ from the pediatric model in the following ways:
+Our program for adults with congenital heart disease differs from the standard pediatric model in the following ways: